MarkWuNLP/ResponseEdit/README.md

 "current context \t current response \t prototype context \t prototype response" .

 As the input format of our code is "prototype context \t ins words \t del words", you should further format data like that.
 File projects/train.src shows the format of input.
-Please find data at here https://drive.google.com/file/d/1JvMpHU0F8l_-DuxfwWaX6vZ8O34G3Nx-/view?usp=sharing
+Please email us if you need the dataset.

 ## Reference
 Please cite our paper if you use related resource of our code.